 (d) a retail shop and is located in a public passenger transport terminal or station where public passenger transport services are running.

-(4) Nothing in this Act affects the sale or supply of liquor at licensed premises under the Liquor Act 1970 2.
+(4) Nothing in this Act affects the sale or supply of liquor at licensed premises under the Liquor Control Act 1988.

+[Section 4 amended by No. 73 of 2006 s.
+115.]

 5. Exemptions

 (1) Notwithstanding anything in this Act, the Minister may by order published in the Government Gazette provide for exemptions from this Act or such of the provisions of this Act as are specified in the order.